RENNI

 FOUNDER AND DIRECTOR

-When the main organizers of the group left Prague, I decided to take responsibility of coordinating the Facebook group in order to ensure that the support continued.
-Thanks to the amazing contribution of the group members and even throughout COVID restrictions, we started cooperating with other existing NGO’s and through these cooperations we were connected to Sophie’s Hostel in IP Pavlova and later on with Hotel Amadeus in Žižkov.
-Establishing these connections and relationships allowed us to continue providing food, care, and clothes to people in need who had temporarily been accommodated there.
+I had never really planned to establish an organization but when the main organizers of the group left Prague, I decided to take responsibility of coordinating the Facebook group in order to ensure that the support to our Friends continued.
+Thanks to the amazing contribution of the group members and even throughout COVID restrictions, we started cooperating with other existing NGO’s and through this cooperation we were connected to Sophie’s Hostel in IP Pavlova and later on with Hotel Amadeus in Žižkov, providing food, care, and clothes to people in need who had temporarily been accommodated there during the pandemic.

 Give a hand, share your heart and join us at FriendShipPrague.com